Instructions for Research Review

-In filling out the attached forms, please keep in mind that participants must be treated with respect for their right to be well-informed prior to the study about what will happen to them and what behaviors are requested of them.
+Research is now considered to be Participant-Centric.
+That means no longer can research be done at the convenience to the investigator, rather, the well-being of the participant is key.
+Therefore, when filling out the attached forms, please keep in mind that participants must be treated with respect for their right to be well-informed prior to the study about what will happen to them and what behaviors are requested of them.
 They should be aware of any risks involved in the study and must then freely give their consent to participate.
 The option not to participate or to terminate participation at any time must be explained clearly.
 Participants must also be guaranteed confidentiality for any information they provide and for any information about themselves.
-It is also important, in terms of maintaining the good will of our participant population, to make provisions to inform participants of the purpose of the study and the importance of their role in it.
+It is also important, in terms of maintaining the goodwill of our participant population, to make provisions to inform participants of the purpose of the study and the importance of their role in it.

 The Review Procedure